CyberSunil/LLMVault/README.md

 | LLM10 | The Oracle | **query-based model extraction** |

-## 🧨 Expert tier — real-world attack classes (unlocks after all advanced solved)
+## ⚔️ Expert Tier — Real-World Attack Classes (unlocked after all Advanced challenges are solved)

 Five **expert** labs modelling real-world, disclosed-vulnerability attack classes against LLM systems.
 Each is **simulated** — the app recognises the known payload and returns a flag; no real RCE/SSRF/SQL happens in the tool.